njtung/njtung.github.io/_pages/about.md

 I am a PhD student at Stanford University.

-My research interests are probabilistic, additive, and extremal combinatorics, especially random thresholds, quasirandomness, and homomorphism inequalities.
+My research interests are probabilistic, additive, and extremal combinatorics.
+Especially random thresholds, sparse analogs of classical theorems, and homomorphism inequalities.
 Some of my favorite tools come from high-dimensional probability and Fourier analysis.

 <!-- Some things I want to learn more about are ergodic theory and computational complexity. -->